daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Dual Distraction
 * Tier 6: Disarming Attack or Spin Attack

-**GM Intrusions:** A blade snaps in two or a weapon flies loose from its bearer’s grip.
+**GM Intrusions:** A blade snaps in two or a weapon flies loose from its bearer's grip.

 -----

 ### Works for a Living

-You take great satisfaction in a job well done, whether it’s coding, building houses, or mining asteroids.
+You take great satisfaction in a job well done, whether it's coding, building houses, or mining asteroids.

 * Tier 1: Handy
 * Tier 2: Muscles of Iron